Offshore Banking- Fourth Flag of Internationalization Strategy

 - BPA in Andorra or Panama, also good option, but deposit of about 500k is required and balance has to be about 100k, meeting with the bank rep. is required.

-Oftentimes it helps greatly to have an introduction as an American as banks are increasingly suspicious of Americans opening an account.
+Oftentimes is a greatly help to have an introduction as an American, as banks are increasingly suspicious of Americans opening an account.
 You need to know how to answer their questions in order to get them to accept your business.
 We would be happy to assist you with the provision of an international bank account, and we can also introduce you to a qualified, licensed CPA in our network who can help you remain in compliance with the IRS.

 I’m not American

 This list may be overwhelming to some, where do you start?

 I would recommend starting with Euro Pacific Bank, which is an offshore bank which allows for normal “traditional” offshore bank accounts – but also provides a dedicated banker for each account.

 Another very interesting product they offer is a “Gold backed debit card”.

 This is essentially a gold account, where each time you swipe your card, a % of your holding (equal to the spot rates at gold) will be deducted from your account to pay for the item.

 If you are here, reading this, you probably don’t need me to reiterate the power of gold.
 Want to know how you can open up an offshore account – backed by gold – today?